david-drew/OpenVINO-Custom-Layers/README.2019.md

+# OpenVINO Custom Layer Tutorial

 ## Before You Start
-It's assumed that you've installed `OpenVINO 2019.r1`, including the Model Optimizer.
+It's assumed that you've installed `OpenVINO 2019.r1`, including the Model Optimizer, in the default /opt/intel directory,.
 If you're using an earlier version, refer to this [document](./README.md).
+If you've installed to another directory, you may have to make changes to some of the commands.

 ---